Pseudo-effectivity of the relative canonical divisor and uniruledness in positive characteristic

 \subsection{The structure of the article and the outline of the proof}

-The main idea of the proof of \autoref{thm:main_intro}, or rather of its singular version \autoref{thm:main}, is relatively straightforward, and it is done in \autoref{sec:proof}.
-We use a bend-and-break argument together with a base-change to a non-uniruled cover of the base, a few iterated Frobenius base-changes and the fact that by now it is known in any characteristic that the pseud-effective cone is the dual of the cone of movable curves.
-We refer to the proof of \autoref{thm:main} for the details, and here we only explain the main technical obstacle, which leads to the majority of the work done in the article: it is essential that during the above mentioned base-changes the total space of the fibration stays integral, and its singularities stay local complete intersections, so that bend-and-break applies.
+The main idea of the proof of \autoref{thm:main_intro}, or rather of its singular version \autoref{thm:main}, is relatively straightforward; the proof is given in \autoref{sec:proof}.
+We use a bend-and-break argument together with a base-change to a non-uniruled cover of the base, a few iterated Frobenius base-changes, and the fact that by now it is known in any characteristic that the pseudo-effective cone is the dual of the cone of movable curves.
+We refer to the proof of \autoref{thm:main} for the details, and here we only explain the main technical obstacle, which leads to the majority of the work done in the article: It is essential that during the above-mentioned base-changes, the total space of the fibration stays integral and its singularities stay local complete intersections, so that bend-and-break applies.
 The only way we are able to guarantee this is if the base-changes are induced by finite flat covers of the base by smooth varieties.

 Hence, the majority of article, that is, \autoref{sec:non_uniruled_cover}, is about showing the existence of a finite flat smooth non-uniruled cover for any smooth projective variety $X$ of dimension $n$.
-This is done by first showing in \autoref{prop:Witt_cohom_non_zero}, which can be found in \autoref{sec:Witt_non_vanishing}, and which states that if the inequality
+This is done by first showing in \autoref{prop:Witt_cohom_non_zero}, which can be found in \autoref{sec:Witt_non_vanishing}, that if the inequality